maruel/circular/README.md

   - Full concurrent streaming (reading) support via multiple readers.
   - Automatically lock-less flushes for writers supporting http.Flusher.
   - Full test coverage.

-It still has potentially data loss on writes faster than readers.
-Will be fixed in follow up.
-See BUG in documentation.